Matir/blog/_posts/2018-05-26-hacker-summer-camp-2018-prep-guide.md

 language.
 In many cases it's not something I use again, but I can at least say I've tried it.
 I absolutely can't miss the Dual Core performance.

+**illusorycake**: I get really inspired seeing what the community is up to.
+I'm not at a place in my career yet where I can contribute much, as I'm still learning a lot, but seeing what other folks are working on and the passion that people have for this stuff is fuel to the fire of my own passion for it.
+As for a thing I must do, definitely spending a bit of time outside of the conference to enjoy some of the Vegas sunshine.

 ## What to Bring ##

 What you should or should not bring with you is also a surprisingly divisive